Chen Ning Yang

 Experience

-1949-1966 Member and Professor Institute of Advanced Study, Princeton, USA
+1949-1966 Member and Professor, Institute of Advanced Study, Princeton, USA

-1966-1999 Albert Einstein Professor of Physics State University of New York at Stony Brook, USA
+1966-1999 Albert Einstein Professor of Physics, State University of New York at Stony Brook, USA

-1998-now Professor Tsinghua University, Beijing, China
+1999-now Professor, Tsinghua University, Beijing, China

 Areas of Research Interests/ Research Projects

-Elementary Particle Physics
+Particle Physics

-Statistical Mechanics
+Statistical Physics

 Condensed Matter Physics